-The collection of data should include not only names and contact information like email addresses and phone numbers (depending on the purpose of the landing page) but should indicate why the visitor clicked and what their long term connection to the business will be.
+The collection of data should include not only names and contact information like email addresses and phone numbers (depending on the purpose of the landing page) but should indicate why the visitor clicked and what their long-term connection to the business will be.
 This way future marketing endeavors will have a greater chance of success.
 The potential customer will be kept engaged and will not eventually unsubscribe.

 You do not want to scare your prospects by requiring them to fill out a long form.
 Keep it as short as possible and if needed break the form into multiple steps.

-Include a Thank-you
+Include a Thank-You

-For landing page types like lead generation, there should always be a thank-you page once the visitor has completed the call to action.
+For landing page types like lede generation, there should always be a thank-you page once the visitor has completed the call to action.
 This lets the customer know they have completed the process successfully and is also good manners by the business.

-Provide Offers with it’s Own Page
+Provide Offers with its Own Page

 Landing pages are a good home for special offers and sales.
-The content is focused and it provides a way for passive marketing opportunities.
+The content is focused, and it provides a way for passive marketing opportunities.
 This includes being indexed by search engines, and the ability to be shared on social media by others who are happy new customers or prospects who are excited with the offer.

 Access to Other Marketing Channels

 Once a visitor has successfully completed a call to action for one landing page, you can provide them with links to other offers, newsletter signups, social media, etc. This needs to be done in such a way as not to aggravate the visitor.
-For example in a follow up email about their previous interaction with your business.
+For example, in a follow up email about their previous interaction with your business.